-Are there fetal cells in vaccines that are used today, especially in COVID-19 vaccines?
+Are there fetal cells in vaccines that are used today (as of December 2021), especially in COVID-19 vaccines?
 The short answer is yes.
 Aborted human fetal cells have been and are still being used in the development, production, and/or testing of COVID-19 vaccines as well as of vaccines for many other diseases.

 This raises the question--Does the use of fetal cells constitute a legitimate moral and/or religious reason for refusing to get a vaccine?